 On May 24, 2012, HMS Income LLC entered into a \$15 million senior secured revolving credit facility with Capital One, National Association ("Capital One") and immediately borrowed \$7 million under the facility (the "Credit Facility").
 We became the borrower under the Credit Facility as a result of the Merger Transaction (as defined below).
-The proceeds from the initial borrowing were used to repay the Main Street Facility.
+The proceeds from the initial borrowing under the Credit Facility and working capital were used to repay the Main Street Facility.

 On May 31, 2012, HMS Income LLC merged with and into us (the "Merger Transaction") leaving us as the surviving entity following the Merger Transaction, pursuant to the Agreement and Plan of Merger and the Articles of Merger.
-The Articles of Merger provide that within 48 hours prior to the Merger Transaction, our properly-constituted board of directors (with a majority of non-interested members) would determine the fair value of the initial portfolio held by HMS Income LLC.
+The Articles of Merger provided that within 48 hours prior to the Merger Transaction, our properly-constituted board of directors (with a majority of non-interested members) would determine the fair value of the initial portfolio held by HMS Income LLC.
 The Agreement and Plan of Merger also provided that the outstanding membership units of HMS Income LLC would be converted into the number of shares of our common stock that equal \$9.00 per share (based on the \$10.00 per share initial offering price less the 10% sales load not incurred) based on net asset value of HMS Income LLC determined at the time of the Merger Transaction.
 Effectively, the Hines affiliate and the unaffiliated investor exchanged a total of 1,111,111 membership units of HMS Income LLC for 1,123,157 shares of our common stock.

-On December 16, 2011, we filed a registration statement on Form N-2, as amended (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") to register for sale up to \$1.5 billion of shares of our common stock (the "Offering").
+On December 16, 2011, we filed a registration statement on Form N-2, as amended (the "Registration Statement") with the SEC to register for sale up to \$1.5 billion of shares of our common stock (the "Offering").
 Except as with respect to minimum offering requirements set by securities regulators of certain states, there is no minimum number of shares required to be sold in the Offering.
 We engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Adviser, to serve as the dealer manager for the Offering.
 The Dealer Manager is responsible for marketing the shares of common stock being offered pursuant to the Offering.

 The SEC declared the Registration Statement effective on June 4, 2012, and the Offering commenced shortly thereafter.
-As of March 31, 2013, we have raised \$4.2 million, including proceeds from the distribution reinvestment plan of approximately \$26,000.
+We filed a post-effective amendment on March 28, 2013 for purposes of updating the Registration Statement under Section 10(a)(3) of the Securities Act, which the SEC declared effective on May 14, 2013.
+As of June 30, 2013, we have raised \$12.4 million, including proceeds from the distribution reinvestment plan of approximately \$89,000.